xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 ## 6. Release Notes
 **6.1 Known bugs**
-This build is currently in alpha, therefore several bugs are still present
-BUG list:
  - MIPSLE builts can suffer fatal crashes under rare circumstances such as several sensor connecting and disconnecting at the same time several times.
 It is advised to use a daemon to ensure their restart.

-## 7. Development Notes
+## 7. Build Notes
 **7.1 REQUIREMENTS**
+_Compilation:_
-GO 1.15
+GO 1.15 with the following Golang packages:

-Golang Packages (to be revised):
-- go.etcd.io/bbolt/
+- go.etcd.io/bbolt/ (excl. for MIPS build)
 - xetal.ddns.net/supportservices
 - github.com/mongodb/mongo
+- github.com/fpessolano/jac (MIPS build only)
 - github.com/fpessolano/mlogger  (>=0.4.2)
 - github.com/gorilla/mux
 - gopkg.in/ini.v1

-External services:
+_External services:_
 - mongoDB database (for full server only)

-Detachable services:
+_Makefile format:_
-- webService
+- nmake windows10

 **7.2 BUILD OPTION**
 The following tags can be used for specific build: